-Dr. Brown’s primary interests revolve around the treatment and prevention of substance use disorders and their complications in settings outside of the specialist treatment environment (such as primary care, hospitals, pharmacies, and criminal justice settings).
+Dr. Brown’s primary interests revolve around the treatment and prevention of substance use disorders and related conditions in settings outside of the specialist treatment environment (such as primary care, hospitals, pharmacies, and criminal justice settings).
 He enjoys patient care, teaching, and conducting research in these areas.
 He is Board Certified in Family Medicine and in Addiction Medicine.

-He serves as a consulting physician in addiction medicine at UW Hospital (where he is the Director of the Center for Addictive Disorders), William S. Middleton Memorial Veterans Hospital, the UWHC HIV/AIDS Clinic, and at Access Community Health Centers.
+He serves as a consulting physician in addiction medicine at UW Hospital (where he is the Director of the Center for Addictive Disorders), the UW HIV/AIDS Comprehensive Care Center, and at the UW Multi-Disciplinary Clinic for Alcohol-Related Liver Disease.
 He has been a certified prescriber of buprenorphine as adjunctive treatment for opioid dependence since 2001.
-Dr. Brown is also the Founding Director of the UW Addiction Medicine Fellowship Program, the Director of the UW SMPH fourth year Clinical Addiction Elective, and the Medical Director of the Overdose Prevention Program of the AIDS Resource Center of Wisconsin.
+Dr. Brown is also the Founding Director of the UW Addiction Medicine Fellowship Program, the Director of the Madison VA Interprofessional Advanced Fellowship in Addiction Treatment.

-He is a Director of the American Board of Addiction Medicine and the Addiction Medicine Foundation; and the President of the Addiction Medicine Fellowship Directors’ Association.
+He is a Director of the American Board of Addiction Medicine and the American College of Academic Addiction Medicine.